Ettin

 1 Battleaxe

-destroyed with a maple wood shaft and a purple-hued steel axehead
+low quality with a bone shaft and a yellow-tinged steel axehead

 1 Morningstar